Boughton, Northamptonshire: Modern

 During the 18th century, the village grew alongside the Hall.
-Surviving 18th century developments include Obelisk farm, the Rectory, Honeysuckle Cottage and Numbers 12, 13 and 14 Church Street.
+Surviving 18th century developments include the Rectory, Honeysuckle Cottage and Numbers 12, 13 and 14 Church Street.

 In the 19th century, the Methodist Chapel on Moulton Lane was established as well as The Whyte Melville public house, which is named after the poet of the same name who once lived in the building.
 Two terraced rows of cottages were also erected on Moulton Lane and on Humfrey Lane.
 The earliest example is a surveyor's map of Northamptonshire in 1813, where Boughton's historic layout is clearly visible.
 Boughton Primary School opened in 1841.

 During the 20th century, more residential development took place.
 Most of these buildings are found on Butchers Lane; Spring Close, Moulton Lane, the southern side of Humfrey Lane, a 1960s housing estate along Howard Lane and a row of detached housing leading out of the village on Vyse Road.